Login Widget

 LUNCH & LEARN WEBINAR

 We will host a public meeting for each of our operating areas according to the regional update schedule.
-In 2023, we’ll be focusing on our Weston Water System.
-The information presented at this webinar will be specific to this water system.
+The information presented at this webinar will be specific to the Bluefield, Bluestone, Gassaway, New River, Kanawha Valley water systems.
 If you wish to attend, join us virtually using the link below.
 Participants will have the opportunity to ask questions and submit written comments at the webinar.

 12:00 PM to 1:00 PM